camdyn-dev/diastima/README.md

 | Mars        | 24 hours 37 minutes | ~ 2 minutes          |
 | Jupiter     | 9 hours 56 minutes | ~ 44 seconds            |

-These rates roughly mimic the ones they do in real life, which I thought was a neat detail to add!

 PS. "diastima" is the greek word for "space".